pat/ruby-event-guides/railscamp/README.md

   - the maximum number of attendees
   - whether catering is included or additional

-One you have a quote, send the quote the Ruby Australia Treasurer and run it by them.
-If it is all reasonable then ask the venue for an invoice, send it through to the treasure and it will get paid.
-Once that happens, it's all official.
+Once you have quotes from all your potential venues, decide on which is going to be the best fit.
+Then, discuss this venue with the Ruby Australia treasurer and anyone else you'd like feedback from.
+If it is all reasonable then ask the venue for an invoice, send that invoice through to the treasurer and it will get paid.
+Congratulations, you now have a confirmed venue!
+This might be the time to announce the dates so potential attendees can plan accordingly.

 ## Planning

+### Timeline

+This is a rough guide - if you fall behind it's not the end of the world, but certainly good to be on top of things sooner rather than later!

+* 6 months out: confirm a venue
+* 4 months out: release tickets
+* 1 month out: close registrations
+* 2 weeks out: confirm numbers with the venue and caterers
+* Monday evening after the camp: collapse into bed after a job well done.

 ### Budget